Last Updated on July 19, 2022 by Pamela

 Voyez dès aujourd’hui la première rétrospective muséale dédiée à #COZIC: une exposition où vous pouvez toucher, sentir, traverser les œuvres! © COZIC/SOCAN (2019) #mnbaq #exposition #exhibition #exhibit #musee #museum #museumvisit #arts #artquebec #quebecart #interactiveart #quebeccite #macapitale #quebec #monmontcalm #quartierdesarts

-Neighbourhood: Montcalm – A stunning art museum a short walk from Old Québec City (about 10 mins), Musée national des beaux-arts du Québec (MNBAQ) is comprised of four pavilions.
-The main pavilion is spacious with a restaurant run by chef Marie-Chantal Lepage and acts as the entrance to the museum.
+neighbourhood: Montcalm – A stunning art museum a short walk from Old Quebec City (about 10 mins), Musée national des beaux-arts du Québec (MNBAQ) is comprised of four pavilions.
+The main pavilion is spacious with a restaurant run by chef Marie-Chantal Lepage and acts as the entrance for the museum.
 Branching to the right is the Géard Morisset Pavilion which houses the museum’s historic art collections.

 View this post on Instagram